MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

     https://myspsite/subsite/_vti_bin/reportserver?https://myspsite/subsite/Sales/StorePicture.jpg&rs:Command=GetResourceContents
     ```

-- **GetComponentDefinition**: Displays the XML definition associated with a published report item.
+- **GetComponentDefinition**: Display the XML definition associated with a published report item.
 You must have **Read Contents** permission on a published report item to use this value.

 ### Format

-Specifies the format in which to render and view a report.
+Specify the format in which to render and view a report.
 Common values include:

 - **HTML5**
 - **PPTX**